 Oregon developed the Dual Credit Standards to assure the quality of Dual Credit, and consistency between instruction of Dual Credit offerings at community colleges throughout the state.
 The Dual Credit program at Portland Community College (PCC) received approval in 2011.
-Part of that approval is dependent on ongoing, regular assessment of programs.
-The assessment section, A2, of the Oregon Dual Credit Standards states, “Every section of a (previously approved) course offered through dual credit is regularly reviewed by faculty from that discipline and Dual Credit staff to assure that grading standards meet or exceed those in on-campus sections.”
+Part of that approval is dependent on the ongoing, regular assessment of programs.
+The assessment section (A2) of the Oregon Dual Credit Standards states: “Every section of a (previously approved) course offered through dual credit is regularly reviewed by faculty from that discipline and Dual Credit staff to assure that grading standards meet or exceed those in on-campus sections.”

-High School and PCC faculty involvement in this process is not only necessary, but also helps assure quality of Dual Credit programs, and develops collegial relationships.
-Assessments can vary from evaluation of syllabi, to classroom site visits, workshops or other ideas that faculty consider relevant and valid.
-The course assessment component of Dual Credit pledges that the course offered at the high school meets or exceeds the rigor, pedagogy, and outcomes of the course offered on the college campus.
+High School and PCC faculty involvement in this process are not only necessary, but also helps assure the quality of Dual Credit programs, and develops collegial relationships.
+Assessments can vary from an evaluation of syllabi to classroom site visits, workshops or other ideas that faculty consider relevant and valid.
+The course assessment component pledges that the courses offered at the high school meet or exceed the rigor, pedagogy, and outcomes of the course offered on the college campus.

 Courses that are approved through a 1-Year Initial PCC Dual Credit Articulation Agreement must be assessed during that academic year.
 3-Year Renewal PCC Dual Credit Articulation Agreements are assessed by the end of the second year noted on the agreement.

-- Print off the PCC Dual Credit Course Assessment Form to complete during Assessment
+- Print off the PCC Dual Credit Site Observation Form to complete during the observation

 - High School Faculty submit updated PCC syllabus and schedule of learning activities to the PCC Dual Credit office by September 1st

-- High school faculty and PCC Faculty Liaison work to determine a convenient time to complete the course assessment.
+- High school faculty and PCC Faculty Liaison work to determine a convenient time to complete the observation

-- PCC Dual Credit Coordinator will notify PCC Faculty Liaisons and Division Deans with a list of the assessments needed, by term.
+- PCC Dual Credit Coordinator will notify PCC Faculty Liaisons and Division Deans with a list of the observations needed, by term.

 - PCC Faculty Liaison will obtain the high school’s calendar/bell schedule.